What Is A Trademark?

 Invoices, order forms, receipts, brochures, catalogs, press releases, business cards, and stationery are generally NOT acceptable specimens for products.

-If you are providing services, acceptable specimens include a sign, brochure, advertisement, business card, stationary or website prominently displaying your trademark in connection with the services you’ve listed in your application.
+If you are providing services, acceptable specimens include a sign, brochure, advertisement, business card, stationary or website prominently displaying your trademark in connection with the services you've listed in your application.
 The specimen must include a reference to the service, not just the trademark by itself.
+Call us today at 201-592-9190 or fill out our online form.